Nadiia1998/medical_cost_prediction/README.md

 ## Explainability
 The project uses **SHAP (SHapley Additive exPlanations)** to:
 - Identify the most influential features
-- Show positive cost drivers only
+- Show positive cost drivers
 - Express feature impact as a percentage of total predicted cost

-This makes predictions suitable for:
-- Healthcare analysts
-- Insurance professionals
-- Business stakeholders

----

 ## Web Application
 The Gradio interface allows users to: